Articles, book chapters, and working papers

 Peer-reviewed articles and book chapters

-"The Long-Term Economic Legacies of Rebel Rule in Civil War: Micro Evidence from Colombia," Journal of Conflict Resolution, 2023 (with with Ana Maria Ibañez, Julian Arteaga, Juan Camilo Cardenas and Patricia Justino).
+"The Long-Term Economic Legacies of Rebel Rule in Civil War: Micro Evidence from Colombia," Journal of Conflict Resolution.
+With Ana Maria Ibañez, Julian Arteaga, Juan Camilo Cardenas and Patricia Justino (2023).

 "Violence and Voting in the U.S.: How School Shootings Impact Elections."
-American Political Science Review (with Laura García and Matthew Lacombe), (2022).
+American Political Science Review.
+With Laura García-Montoya and Matthew Lacombe (2022).

 "War-to-peace transitions and the behavioral legacies of civil war: A plea for looking beyond violence."
 International Journal of Drug Policy, (2021).